 Sure, you could buy the items individually or make do with a cup from the kitchen, but that cheapens the whole thing.
 If you’re going to enjoy your personal grooming, your shave kit should be a synergic thing, designed so all the pieces work together.
 Does that mean shave kits are expensive?
 Far from it.
 Most people spend on a kit about what they’d pay for an electric razor.

 We’ve been looking at the various shave kits so we can help you choose.
-Our recommendations underline the wide choice you have whatever your budget, and we look at things in a bit more detail in the following buying guide.
+Our recommendations underline the wide choice you have whatever your budget, and we look at things in a bit more detail in our buying guide.

 We think a good shave kit should include the following, and we say more about them below: